Riverscapes/tat-addin/docs/Help/index.md

 ---
-title: Old GCD 6 Features
+title: Help Documentation
-weight: 10
+weight: 1
 ---

 A number of commands from GCD 6, no longer exist in GCD 7.